-- Mobile Show and Tell– Divide students into small groups (3 to 5 students).
+- Mobile Show and Tell– Divide students into small groups.
 Each student spends about 30 seconds sharing a personal photo from a mobile device and the anecdote behind the photo.

 - Recreate a Photo– Students choose one of the Mobile Show and Tell images to recreate as a group.
 They share the original then the newly created photo.

 - Draw and Dash– Each student will need to use a piece of paper or a drawing app like Paper 53, Explain Everything, Magic Paintbrush, or Sketchbook Express.
 Name a category like favorite dessert, cartoon, sports team and so forth for students to draw the answers to on their tablets.
 Give them 30 seconds.
 When the time is up they should lift up their drawings and run to a peer they believe drew a similar choice.
 Give them 1 minute to talk about their drawings and exchange one fact or experience related to the choice.
 Find the Knowledge Swap handout that accompanies this activity in Learning to Go.

 - Mobile Me Pictionary– Give each student 3 notecards.
 Students write on one side a category like a talent, hobby, dream job, or favorite place.
 On the other side they write down an answer but show no one.
 Divide students into small groups.
 Each group will need to use a drawing app like Tackk, Educreations, Magic Paintbrush, or Sketchbook Express.
 Students stack all the cards with the categories facing up.
 When you start the timer, one student chooses a card and draws the word(s) on the app.
 The group tries to guess the answer and who it describes before the time runs out.